JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 workflow we want to enable has been previewed in [Sample workflow](@ref).
 Readers can also refer to the [demonstration](@ref workflow) of the implementation given later.

-For a transformer, implementations ordinarily implement `transform` instead of `predict`.
+A transformer ordinarily implements `transform` instead of `predict`.
 For more on `predict` versus `transform`, see [Predict or transform?](@ref)

 !!! note